haxwithaxe/unbound-dot-docker/README.md

 This set of images each act as a DoT (DNS over TLS) forwarding resolver without any extra configuration.
 It is intended to be used with Pi-Hole.

 # Composition
 This set of images is intended to be used in composition with Pi-Hole.
-See [this](https://github.com/haxwithaxe/pi-hole-docker) implementation for details.
+See the included `docker-compose.yml` for the implementation.

 # Run
 To run it on its own `docker run -p 53:53 -p 53:53/udp haxwithaxe/unbound-dot:latest`.
 Then point your DNS client at it and enjoy.
 For example run `dig @127.0.0.1 one.one.one.one` on the host machine.